std-kabil/Social-Network-Analysis/README.md

 # Social Network Analysis: Six Degrees of Separation

-A comprehensive data mining project analyzing the **soc-Pokec** dataset to empirically test the "six degrees of separation" theory using graph mining techniques.
+A data mining project analyzing the **soc-Pokec** dataset to empirically test the "six degrees of separation" theory using graph mining techniques.

+Code repository (fill in): <YOUR_GITHUB_REPO_URL>

 ## Project Overview